My Vegan Foodie guide to Budapest, Hungary

 breakfast-budapest-baristas

 Located in the same street as Fekete on the Museum Quarter you will find Budapest Baristas.
-As I’ve had real trouble finding god coffee in Budapest when I first visited, I’ve collected a few gems where I can get good coffee and enjoy a latte with soy milk.
+As I’ve had real trouble finding good coffee in Budapest when I first visited, I’ve collected a few gems where I can get good coffee and enjoy a latte with soy milk.

 They also have one vegan cake, which I never got the opportunity to try as I don’t eat cake for breakfast.